The Scapegoat and the Golden Child: Family Roles in Emotionally Immature Families

 Q: How do I stop being the family peacemaker?

 A: First, recognize that the peacekeeper role was assigned, not chosen.
 Then, begin practicing small acts of non-intervention.
 When family conflict arises and every fiber of your being screams ‘fix it,’ don’t.
 Let the tension exist without managing it.
 This will feel unbearable at first because your nervous system was trained to believe that unresolved conflict equals danger.
-The therapeutic work is teaching your body that other people’s discomfort is not your emergency.
+The therapeutic work is teaching your body that other people’s discomfort isn’t your emergency.

 Q: Can I have a healthy relationship with my family while also healing from the role I played?